tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - C

-### Q: In the movie "The Iron Giant,"this character is the protagonist.
-- **Correct Answer:** Hogarth Hughes
-- Kent Mansley
-- Dean McCoppin
-- Annie Hughes

 ### Q: In the movie "Back to the Future," what speed does Doc Brown's DeLorean need to reach in order to travel through time?
 - **Correct Answer:** 88 mph
 - 77 mph